wsbctechnicalblog/wsbctechnicalblog.github.io/content/sharing-variables-amongst-agents.md

     jobs:
 ```

-BINGO!
-It worked.
-Adding line 3, ```- ContinuousIntegration``` fixed the stageDependency and the **versionToolbox** was set to the version set in the **ContinuousIntegration** stage.
+**BINGO!** Adding line 3, ```- ContinuousIntegration```, fixed the stageDependency and the **versionToolbox** was set to the version set in the **ContinuousIntegration** stage.

-To conclude, here is my complete experimentation pipeline I used to try out random ideas and validate assumptions.
+To conclude, here is my complete experimentation pipeline I used to try random ideas and validate assumptions, such as the above-mentioned change.

+> Experimentation sample

 ```yml
 stages: